-Since its launch in 1985, LABM has been providing an essential information resource for its target audience of council specifiers, housing and maintenance managers, surveyors, contractors, architects and education and health authorities.
+Since its launch in 1985, LABM has been an essential information resource for its target audience of council specifiers, housing and maintenance managers, surveyors, contractors, architects and education and health authorities.
 In 2016, the magazine expanded its reach to include housing associations.

 The publication now offers in-depth coverage of the construction and maintenance of the entire social housing and public buildings sector.
-LABM’s readership is responsible for a diverse stock portfolio from housing, schools, leisure and community facilities, to healthcare and public buildings.
+LABM’s readership is responsible for a diverse stock portfolio from housing, schools, leisure and community facilities to healthcare and public buildings.

 The magazine is published 10 times a year and benefits from an unrivalled ABC-audited circulation – we only target those working on local authority and housing association building and refurbishment projects.
-Continuous investment into the circulation ensures LABM goes to the right people.
+Continuous investment in the circulation ensures LABM goes to the right people.
 As a result, we have the largest available number of individually requested building-related readers in the sector, which means LABM offers a better penetration into this market than any other magazine.

 To download the media pack, please enter your details below.